ModernFlyouts-Community/ModernFlyouts/README.md

 ## Installation  ⬇️

-Modern Flyouts is available for you to install via  [Microsoft Store](https://www.microsoft.com/store/apps/9MT60QV066RP), [GitHub](https://github.com/ModernFlyouts-Community/ModernFlyouts/releases/latest), [Chocolatey](https://chocolatey.org/packages/modernflyouts) and winget.
+Modern Flyouts is available for you to install via  [Microsoft Store](https://www.microsoft.com/store/apps/9MT60QV066RP), [GitHub](https://github.com/ModernFlyouts-Community/ModernFlyouts/releases/latest), winget and [Chocolatey](https://chocolatey.org/packages/modernflyouts).

 All the distribution methods mentioned above are supported, however installing the app from the **Microsoft Store** is **recommended** as it is easier to install and will automatically remain up to date.